Timo1024/mitternachtssnax_website/README.md

-# mitternachtssnax_website
+# Website for Mitternachtssnax
-Creating Website for Mitternachtssnax
+Creating a Website for Mitternachtssnax